NativePHP/awesome-nativephp/README.md

 Create a PR that adds your project, app, article, course to this readme file.

 ## Etiquette
-- Don't move other listings
+- Don't move other listings (but put your listing where it belongs alphabetically)
 - Only one listing per PR
 - Format must be per the example